thunlp/stuffed-mamba/README.md

 ## TODOs

 - The checkpoints of Mamba-2 trained on longer sequences will be released soon.
-- Code for the experiments with Mamba-1, HGRN-2.
+- Add code for the experiments with Mamba-1, HGRN-2.
+- Add code for training Mamba-2.

 ## Acknowledgements